AlmedinShala/next-js-14-data-fetching-example/client/README.md

-This is a [Next.js] 14 project which examples data fetching on server and client.
+This is a NextJs 14 project which examples data fetching on server and client.

 ## Getting Started